-Looking at this stage-by-stage, the approach demonstrates that much effort has to go into get things ‘kick-started’.
-It cannot be initiated just for the asking.
-Human beings seem to be designed to grind to a halt before moving forward.
-This early stage of denial is rather important and potentially more helpful than we realise.
+This early stage of doubt – denial or ‘resistance’, as it has been unhelpfully labelled for many years – is rather important.
+Like many of the defence mechanisms it is potentially more helpful than we realise.
 It stops us in our tracks in order to ask the question – do we need to change?
 What was that?
-Is this a temporary blip?
+Is it a temporary blip?
 Is it worth bothering with?
 Just get over it!
-How often have you had such thoughts!
+Each response might be helpful in specific circumstances, but who’s to say, unless we stop for a moment.

-Even later on, we need to review what we’ve acheived.
+Even later on, we need to review what we’ve achieved.
 Isn’t that exactly the same as our need to consider the results of any small, safe experiment?

 Each turn around the green oval, below, is a safe experiment.
 Each safe experiment needs preparation and each result needs to be reviewed in order to hang on to – maintain – any forward movement.

-Also, please note that action does initiate change but some people are better at maintaining change than others.
+Also, please note that action can initiate change, but some people are better at maintaining change than others.

 Have you noticed that?